Clubs & Organizations

 St. John Paul II Catholic High School publishes a yearly literary magazine called Epiphany.
 The magazine includes poetry, short stories and art work produced by students.
-The Epiphany staff meets weekly after school on Fridays.
+The Epiphany staff meets weekly during the activity period.
 The magazine has received many awards.
-For information, see Mrs. Pepper.
+For information, see Mr. Maguire.

 The St. John Paul II Catholic High School Math Team meets weekly and participates in local math competitions.
-For information, see Mrs. Griffin.
+For information, see Ms. Flowers.

 LATIN HONOR SOCIETY

 The St. Honor Society is open to students in grades 10-12 who have completed three semesters of Latin with an "A" average and an overall "B+" average.
 For information, see Mrs. Schaefer.